eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 Rail signals and rail crossings can be controlled with function *traci.trafficlight.setRedYellowGreenState*.
 They can also be switched off with *traci.trafficlight.setProgram(tlsID, "off")*.
 In either case, normal operations can be resumed by reactivating the default program "0": *traci.trafficlight.setProgram(tlsID, "0")*.

 Trains can be controlled just like cars by using the *traci.vehicle* functions.
+Furthermore the following functions are available for rail signals:

+- traci.trafficlight.getBlockingVehicles(tlsID, linkIndex): Returns the list of vehicles that are blocking the subsequent block for the given tls-linkIndex from the perspective of the closest vehicle upstream of the signal
+- traci.trafficlight.getRivalVehicles(tlsID, linkIndex): Returns the list of vehicles that also wish to enter the subsequent block for the given tls-linkIndex (regardless of priority) from the perspective of the closest vehicle upstream of the signal
+- traci.trafficlight.getPriorityVehicles(tlsID, linkIndex): Returns the list of vehicles that also wish to enter the subsequent block for the given tls-linkIndex (only those with higher priority) from the perspective of the closest vehicle upstream of the signal

 # Visualisation